 Mind maps have become so effective in Klaben’s business that he recently launched webinars and workshops to teach his successful techniques to other independent financial advisors.
 He showed me the workbook for his workshop, and it’s obvious that he has put a lot of thought into helping these independent businesspeople to manage the change that mind mapping initially requires.

 “Remember, these are financial experts, who are accustomed to working with numbers.
-They’re very left-brained people, and mind mapping is very foreign to them at first.”
+They’re very left-brained people.
+They’re more likely to be at home with bookkeeping and accounting services for small businesses than with mind mapping.
+In other words, mind mapping is very foreign to them at first.”
 So Klaben eases them into the practice of it, starting with worksheets where workshop participants first identify their biggest clients and the challenges they face, then place this information into a blank, printed mind map template.
 “They need something they can take back to the office on Monday and begin using in their businesses.
 We give them the hands on training and reference materials they can use to effectively integrate mind maps into what they’re doing,” he adds.